-Amendment 17, which is under review, proposes to establish Annual Catch Limits (ACLs) and Annual Catch Targets (ACTs) for gag in the recreational sector.
+Separate Gag Recreational Allocation into Regions/States Amendment 17B, which is under review, proposes to establish Annual Catch Limits (ACLs) and Annual Catch Targets (ACTs) for gag in the recreational sector.
 Various alternatives have Accountability Measures (AMs) which could close the fishery or reduce the length of the following fishing season in the recreational sector when an ACL or ACT is met.
 The Council is concerned fishermen in some areas could have an advantage and catch part of the allowable catch sooner than those in other areas.
+However, the Council has indicated that the January through April closure for shallow water grouper species implemented through Amendment 16 (SAFMC 2009) will probably reduce any unequal access to the gag resource.